duythongle/fshare2gdrive/README.md

 `<rclone_remote_name>`: your rclone remote name that you have configured in step 1

 `<remote_folder_path>`: your remote folder path you want to upload to.
-> Use parallel download ONLY when you make sure all folders included subfolders are exist in remote folder path or rclone will create duplicated folders!
+> Use parallel download ONLY when you make sure all folders included subfolders are existed in remote folder path or rclone will create duplicated folders!

 E.g: